 We recommend you refer to local guidance for specifics in terms of the further management pathways after an initial triage decision is made.

-- Identify patients who may need a one-off face to face assessment (if the patient is fit and well and it is safe to do so,) to support clinical reasoning when unable to clarify if they need to go down the urgent pathway.
+- Identify patients who may need a one-off in-person assessment (if the patient is fit and well and it is safe to do so) to support clinical reasoning when unable to clarify if they need to go down the urgent pathway.

 - Ascertain that the condition presented is not MSK in origin and to signpost to GP.